kremso/dmoz-parser/README.md

 Built-in handlers
 -----------------
 There is only one builtin handler so far - _CSVWriter_ which stores the data in a CSV file.
+The CSV parser is buggy (see "handler.py" to understand why), and we recommend the _JSONWriter_.